sureshnaik45/synapx-assignment/README.md

 * **AI-Powered Extraction**
     Utilizes **Llama 3.3 (via Groq)** to extract 15+ key data points (Policy #, Date, Location, Asset ID, etc.) from txt/pdf files.

+* **Secure Gatekeeper & Validation**
+    * **Spam Prevention:** The system implements a strict "Gatekeeper" rule.
+If an uploaded document is not a valid insurance claim (e.g., random text, marketing material, or corrupt files), it is **immediately rejected**.
+    * **No "Hallucinations":** Unlike basic demos that return fake data on error, this agent returns `null` for missing fields, triggering a "Manual Review" or "Rejection" to ensure 100% data integrity.

 * **Intelligent Routing Engine**
     * **Fast-Track :** Auto-approves clean claims under $25,000.
     * **Investigation :** Flags claims with suspicious keywords ("staged", "fraud", "inconsistent").